Panic attacks while driving are not uncommon and can be extremely dangerous. Here are some common causes.

 How Common are Panic Attacks?

 Panic attacks are more common than many people realize.
 In fact, according to recent research, 1 in 10, or about 25.8 million, adults in the U.S. experience them at least once a year.
-And of those who suffer from panic attacks, about 2% to 3% of them go on to develop panic disorder, a type of anxiety disorder characterized by recurrent and unexpected panic attacks.
+Of those who suffer from panic attacks, about 2% to 3% of them go on to develop panic disorder, a type of anxiety disorder characterized by recurrent and unexpected panic attacks.

 Tips for Managing Panic Attacks While Driving